Managing forced affection on children: Setting boundaries & teaching consent

 Consent is a topic that many parents have strong feelings about, especially if they were sexually abused as a child.
 And when a grandparent constantly swoops in to hug, kiss and touch your child without their permission, it isn’t uncommon to feel triggered.

-If your child is still little, eventually they will be old enough to speak up for themselves.
-And as long as you practice consent at home, then they are still learning this important message.
+If your child is still little, eventually, they will be old enough to speak up for themselves.
+And as long as you practice consent at home, they are still learning this important message.

 If they are old enough to speak up, then this is a great opportunity for them to practice speaking out.
 Get them to practice with you, and support them when they do it.